 About Erika Karl

-Today, she has an on-going series, The Oracle Project, which will eventually become an oracle deck.
-You can read more about this project here.
-Additionally, Erika ventures into the world of crafts with "Erika's Attic", a side-project that merges fine art with crafting to encourage creativity and dismantle crafting stigmas.
-Through offering downloadable crafting materials, she invites her audience to explore their artistic potential.
+Additionally, Erika enters the world of crafts with "Erika's Attic", a side project that merges fine art with crafting to encourage creativity and dismantle crafting stigmas.
+At the moment, Erika's Attic offers downloadable paper crafts that allow her audience to explore the joy of making something without judgment.